 100 Days of Monsters

-It’s what I’m getting my Master’s in.
-It’s what I want to do.
 It’s the only way some stories will ever get told.

 I was the fiction editor for the Los Angeles Review.
 What a great ride, reading all those fantastic stories and knowing that the writers were all aiming for an emotional truth in those lines and between them.